TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: binary

-    TODO: Description of the variable.
-Defaults
-    Defaults to some thing or is calculated by ....
+    Binary represents the data of variables in a form where they can only take two values `0` and `1`.
+Defaults Defaults to some thing or is calculated by ....

     .. code-block:: json